Dev43/txauthenticator/README.md

 Run `cd backend && yarn && cd ../txauth && yarn && cd ../frontend && yarn && yarn start`

+In another window, go into `txauth` and run `npx hardhat node` to create testnet

 In `backend` run `node index.js`.
 Backend is only there as the steps to deploy the contracts are too time consuming for a hackathon, this could be all done in the frontend if we had more time.

 ## Shoutout!